windcloak/PrestigeWorldwide_MusicApp/README.md

 You can make a music room and add Youtube songs to the queue.
 Other users can join the room and listen to the queue.

 # How to Run
-Clone the project and run it on an Android emulator.
+Clone the project and run it on an Android emulator or real Android device.
 I use Android Studio's emulator for Nexus 5X.
 The emulator needs to have the Play Store.

 # Preview
 Click for full demo on Youtube